-(Note: Other nominees for the Willie Morris Fiction Award include De’ Shawn Charles Winslow for his novel, In West Hills, and Margaret Wilkerson Sexton for her novel, The Revisioners.
+(Note: Other nominees for the Willie Morris Fiction Award include De’ Shawn Charles Winslow for his novel, In West Mills, and Margaret Wilkerson Sexton for her novel, The Revisioners.
 Margaret appeared on our show on 11-7-19.
 You can hear that show here.
 The winner of the Willie Morris Awards for Southern Writing, given in poetry and fiction (and soon, non-fiction) will be announced on March 12, 2021).

 Saturday.
 October 24 – 7pm (CT) Mississippi Public Broadcasting

 3 pm (ET) University of Tennessee at Chattanooga